Yisrael Meir Lau

-Yisrael Meir Lau (ישראל מאיר לאו; born 1 June 1937) served as the Chief Rabbi of Tel Aviv, Israel, and chairman of Yad Vashem.
-He previously served as the Ashkenazi Chief Rabbi of Israel from 1993 to 2003.
+Yisrael (Israel) Meir Lau (ישראל מאיר לאו; born 1 June 1937) is a Holocaust survivor who served as the Ashkenazi Chief Rabbi of Israel from 1993 to 2003.
+He was previously Chief Rabbi of Tel Aviv, Israel.
+After his tenure as chief rabbi, he was appointed chairman of Yad Vashem.

 Biography

 Early life and World War II

 Lau was born on 1 June 1937, in the Polish town of Piotrków Trybunalski.
 His father, Rabbi Moshe Chaim Lau (Mojżesz Chaim Lau), the last Chief Rabbi of the town, was murdered in the Treblinka extermination camp.
 Yisrael Meir is the 38th generation in an unbroken family chain of rabbis.

 As a seven-year-old, after traumatic separation from his mother Chaya, Lau was imprisoned in a Nazi slave labor camp and then in Buchenwald concentration camp.
 He has attributed his unlikely survival to heroic efforts of his elder brother Naphtali Lau-Lavie who concealed him, at constant risk, and enlisted other prisoners in this effort.
 In 1945, Yisrael Meir was freed from the Buchenwald concentration camp.
 He became a poster child for miraculous survival, and the inhumanity of the Nazi regime, after U.S. Army chaplain Rabbi Herschel Schacter detected him hiding behind a heap of corpses when the camp was liberated.
 Lau has credited a teen prisoner with protecting him in the camp (later determined by historian Kenneth Waltzer to be Fedor Mikhailichenko).
 His entire family was murdered, with the exception of his elder brother, Naphtali Lau-Lavie, his half brother, Yehoshua Lau-Hager, and his uncle already living in Mandatory Palestine.